perlm/jasonperlmutter.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my home page - I'm a data scientist with a background in biophysics.
+Welcome to my home page - I'm a data scientist at <a href=https://www.google.com/>Google</a> with a PhD in computational biophysics.
 I've put together this home page to collect together some artifacts and hobby projects.